Kenmore Church

 The Church of Scotland (CoS) has decided that, due to falling congregation numbers, it intends to close and sell Kenmore Church.

-This will come as a serious disappointment to all of those in the area, not just our churchgoers - the kirk is very much part of the village and its life, and is a special place for many of us.
+This has come as a serious disappointment to all of those in the area, not just our churchgoers - the kirk is very much part of the village and its life, and is a special place for many of us.

 Worried about the future status of the kirk, and being keen not to lose such a precious asset, the Community Council approached the Kirk Session to try to explore options to protect the building for community use for the future should a sale take place.
 Our approach was warmly met and we have been offered the sale of kirk on an exclusive basis for a limited period.
 The details of a sale, including price, are yet to be firmed up.